Inti: Symbolism

-The sun can be seen in culture across the Andean culture even before the Incan empire dominated the land.
+The sun can be seen in culture across the Andean culture even before the Inca empire dominated the land.
 This connection to the sun could be due to the heavy importance of agriculture in these societies, as without consistent sunlight, most crops do not fare well.
 The sun was also connected to the rain, and the ability for the clouds to rain, which is another aspect that is necessary for the development of crops, leading even further into the importance of life and specifically agriculture in this society.
 This is why Inti is the god that is most worshipped in the culture outside of the creator god, Viracocha.

-One example of the symbolism that could be found outside of the Incan culture would be the Sun Gate in Tiwanaku.
+One example of the symbolism that could be found outside of the Inca culture would be the Sun Gate in Tiwanaku.
 The sun gate found here has significant impact on the solar archaeology of the site as it shows great insight into the position of the sun on days of importance, such as both solstices and equinoxes.

-The Sun has clear importance to the Incan civilization, which can even be seen in the architecture of the empire.
-The Ushnus, were buildings where the leading soldiers would pledge to be loyal towards the leadership of the Incan leadership, and these buildings have a deep connection to the sun.
+The Sun has clear importance to the Inca civilization, which can even be seen in the architecture of the empire.
+The Ushnus, were buildings where the leading soldiers would pledge to be loyal towards the leadership of the Inca leadership, and these buildings have a deep connection to the sun.
 These sites would provide connections during the solar zenith passes.
 The impact of this can be seen that the buildings were done in relation to the understanding that they had toward the sun, and that they paid attention to the horizon at various important days of the year, that way they could make these connections.
 Thus, providing another symbol that allows for the Sun to be seen as a key feature of their culture.
 This is hypothesized to be a reference to when the ceremonies could occur, so that they would be blessed by the sun.